dlu-ch/dlb/doc/cmd_context.rst

       ``prefix`` must not be empty.
       ``prefix`` and ``suffix`` must not contain an path separator.

-      ``suffix`` and ``prefix``, must be the same type.
-      If they are bytes, the returned name will be bytes instead of str.

       Permissions:

-       - The regular file is readable and writable only by the creating user ID.
+       - A created regular file is readable and writable only by the creating user ID.
          If the platform uses permission bits to indicate whether a file is executable, the file is executable by no one.

-       - The directory is readable, writable, and searchable only by the creating user ID.
+       - A created directory is readable, writable, and searchable only by the creating user ID.

       Same on class and instance.